hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-3.md

 ### Protocol Overview

-HCS-3 extends the existing HCS messaging system by introducing a standardized URL structure for referencing resources within the Hedera network.
-This structure supports intra-network interactions and complex data structures.
+HCS-3 extends HCS by introducing a standardized way to reference on-graph files inside of applications.

 ### Resource Referencing

-Resources are referenced using the following URL structure:
+Resources are referenced using the following [HRL](../definitions.md) structure:

 ```
 hcs://{protocol_number}/{topic_id}